SyysBiir/react-terminal-logger/README.md

 ReactLogger.start(
     ["log", "error", "info", "warn", "logr"], //You can specify what information to show in the terminal true, //Save logs to a file.
 Your logs will be saved in directory react-logger-logs.
 Default: false true, //Show only message in terminal.
-Default: false 1234 //Port on which the logger is running.
-Default: 1234 );
+Ignores the value of stacktrace_hide.
+Default: false 1234, //Port on which the logger is running.
+Default: 1234 true //Hide stacktrace.
+Default: false
+);
 ```
 or